-Instead of sending a high-level question such as "I would love to learn more about your career," Meaghan recommends outlining your goals and specific questions in advance and providing options for connecting further.
+Instead of sending a high-level question such as "I would love to learn more about your career," Meaghan recommends outlining your specific questions in advance and providing options for connecting further.

-Put yourself in the other person’s shoes for a moment.
-Which request would you rather receive from someone you don’t know directly, or perhaps have only interacted with briefly:
+Put yourself in the other person’s shoes.
+Which request would you rather receive from someone you don’t know directly:

-The second message provides context for the recipient letting them know who you are, what the two of you have in common, and opens the door for a future conversation.
+The second message provides context for the recipient, letting them know who you are and what the two of you have in common.
+The message also opens the door for a future conversation.

-In 2020, many professionals are juggling full plates.
-Whether they are having to completely pivot how they do business in response to the current climate or are adjusting to working remotely in a home full of loved ones, approaching online networking conversations from a place of empathy is essential for everyone involved.
+Many professionals are juggling full plates.
+Approaching online networking conversations from a place of empathy is essential for everyone involved.

 According to Sage Quiamno, co-founder of Future for Us, a company dedicated to advancing womxn of color at work, extending grace when networking virtually is a must.
-For those hosting or participating in virtual networking events this year, she recommends taking a moment to set ground rules and expectations early on.
+For those hosting or participating in virtual networking events, she recommends taking a moment to set ground rules and expectations early on.

-However, it is important to set ground rules before kicking off an online networking event or new partnership because it grounds everyone's intentions and gives networkers an opportunity to set goals and express the desired outcomes of the discussion."
+“It is important to set ground rules before kicking off an online networking event or new partnership because it grounds everyone's intentions and gives networkers an opportunity to set goals and express the desired outcomes of the discussion," Quiamno says.

 Beginning virtual networking conversations by setting expectations and being transparent about bandwidth from both parties is a tried-and-true best practice.

 Networking isn’t all about making new relationships.
-Taking time to maintain relationships you have is just as, if not more important than establishing new connections.
-Knowing how busy life gets, I’d be willing to bet there are some great people already in your network that you haven’t talked to in a while.
+Taking time to maintain relationships you have is just as, if not more, important than establishing new connections.
+Likely, there are some great people already in your network that you haven’t talked to in a while.

 "One of the challenges with virtual networking is that it can be hard to continue the conversation long-term.
 If you make a valuable connection, don’t let distance get in the way.